 - Make some trivia questions about Frankenstein and have the kids answer it.
 Give a token to those who provided correct answers.

 In every special holiday, whether it is a national observance or unofficial, every person has the chance to seize it and make the most out of it.
 Holidays like this makes us to lay aside for a while our usual customs and routines and retain a childlike attitude that appreciates and delights with everything given to them under the sun.
 Simply enjoy and have fun this Frankenstein Friday.

-Frankenstein Friday will be taking place on the last Friday, 30th day of October.
+Frankenstein Friday will be taking place on the last Friday, October 27.